After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

    └── TV
    ```

 If you would like to have custom libraries in Plex, you may do so with this guide.
-But regardless of what scenario below you choose, the content will always be within `/Media` folder in your Google Drive.
+But regardless of what scenario below you choose, the content will always be located within `/Media` folder in your Google Drive (or `/mnt/unionfs/Media` on your server).